 As an adult, he was of medium height and build, with grey eyes and brown hair.
 At the age of 20, he was employed as a glass gatherer for Imperial Glass Company of Charleroi.
 He was a veteran of World War I.

-George later resided in Phoenix, Maricopa County, AZ, where he died in April 1983.
+George later relocated to Phoenix, Maricopa County, AZ.
+There, he died on April 4, 1983.

 ~ Son Earl J. Heltebran Sr. ~